 Phlex is a framework for building fast, reusable, testable views in pure Ruby.

-You don’t need to introduce a new language like Slim, HAML, or ERB.
-Phlex views are plain old Ruby objects: view classes are just Ruby classes, templates are just methods, and HTML tags are just method calls.
-If you know how to define a method that calls another method, you pretty much already know how to use Phlex.
+Phlex views are “plain old Ruby objects” — templates are methods and HTML tags are method calls.
+If you know how to define a class with a method that calls another method, you know how to use Phlex.

 Better safety 🥽

 Phlex view templates render in an isolated execution context where only the instance variables and methods for the specific view are exposed.

 Rendering a Phlex view is significantly faster than rendering an ActionView partial or ViewComponent component.

 Views are Ruby objects that represent a piece of output from your app.
 We plan to support various different types of output — such as JSON, XML and SVG — but for now, we’re focusing on HTML.